 (b) inform the Secretary of State of the views of those authorities concerning such matters including any such matters as to which he has requested their advice;

-(c) inform the local planning authorities for areas in the vicinity of Greater London, or
+(c) inform the local planning authorities for areas in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.